-Making five healthy lifestyle choices could prolong your life by longer than 10 years, according to a new study.
+Making five healthy lifestyle choices could prolong your life by longer than 10 years, according to one study.

 The habits are recognizable — eating a healthy diet, exercising regularly, drinking only in moderation, not smoking and maintaining a healthy body weight — but the study sought to quantify the exact extent to which they could impact a person’s health and longevity.
 The findings, published in the journal Circulation, suggest that adhering to these five behaviors could extend a woman’s life expectancy at age 50 by 14 years, and a man’s by 12.